Connected Science Community Chemistry PhD Program

 A Culture of Respect

-How the Connected Science Community and Chemistry PhD program works
+How the Connected Science Community Chemistry PhD program works

 Upon joining the Chemistry PhD program, you will also join a Connected Science Community of PhD students across the College of Science.
-During the summer before your first year, you will participate in workshops to develop key skills, explore and utilize university resources, and learn about potential post-PhD careers, while also having the opportunity to begin lab rotations or thesis work.
+During the summer before your first year, you will participate in workshops to develop key skills, explore and utilize university resources, and learn about potential post-PhD careers.

 During Fall semester of your first year, you will begin coursework and continue research in your department.
 Throughout your first year and beyond, you will continue your research while sustaining your Connected Science Community through seminars, workshops, and social activities.